stuckinaboot/youtube-together/README.md

 Install youtube-together with `npm install youtube-together --save`.
 Start youtube-together server with `cd node_modules/youtube-together && npm start`.
 Scroll down to _How to_ to get started creating your first youtube-together session.

+To use a port other than the default server port (8000), run `cd node_modules/youtube-together && PORT=8123 npm start`, 8123 can be replaced by whatever port your heart desires.

 ### Setup from GitHub repo

 ```